 Government agencies can reach millions of people at the same time by live streaming their meetings.
 In addition to ensuring they fulfill any legal requirements to share their meetings with their citizens, they can also forego the need to organize a physical address and make sure they reach all their citizens, including the elderly and the sick who can’t attend a physical meeting.
 Officials can also use the live video webcast to have meetings for Q&A sessions with their citizens.

-Whether it’s for corporate events, fashion shows or government address, live video webcasting is a great way to overcome physical barriers and reach to millions and thousands of people around the globe.
+Whether it’s for corporate events, fashion shows or government addresses, live video webcasting is a great way to overcome physical barriers and reach to millions and thousands of people around the globe.
 By following the tips mentioned above, your virtual event is sure to be a huge success.

-As one of the industry’s leading providers of enterprise video webcast solutions, VIDIZMO can help you create professional live video webcasts for any kind of event your organization plans to host.
+As one of the industry’s leading providers of enterprise video webcast software, VIDIZMO can help you create professional live video webcasts for any kind of event your organization plans to host.
 You can explore the platform by taking a 30-day free trial or contact us to learn more.